marbaret/korean-anki-decks/README.md

 The [Kimchi Reader Grammar GitHub repo](https://github.com/Alaanor/kimchi-grammar) was created by amazing contributors, and a huge thanks goes to all of them, but keep in mind that there might be some typos or minor issues.
-For every update of the repo, I’ll update the Grammar Deck, so you’ll just have to download it again to have the latest version.
+For every update of the repo, I’ll update the Grammar deck, so you’ll just have to download it again to have the latest version.

 If you have the knowledge and time to do so, I really encourage you to **contribute** to the [repo](https://github.com/Alaanor/kimchi-grammar).
 For example, there are points with only **one example sentence**, and it would be amazing to have **multiple examples** for the **random sentence feature** of the deck.